ae-platform / module-06 · governance layer · H3 · PI-7

 Setup · 30s before

 Open the GreenOps monitoring panel.
 Show the current carbon intensity for europe-west3 (set to 138 gCO₂eq/kWh for the demo).
-Show the Firestore deferred queue — currently empty.
-Show the BigQuery ae_greenops.job_metrics table with recent dispatch records from across all active domain suites.
-This establishes the normal operating state before the demo job is submitted.
+Show the Firestore deferred queue — currently empty — and the BigQuery ae_greenops.job_metrics table with recent dispatch records from across all active process pillars.

 GreenOps monitoringCarbon API dashboardFirestore deferred queue